kmh4500/AINFT-engine/README.md

 ```bash
 npm run dev
 ```
-If you are interested in building iNFT email us at [kimminhyun@ainetwork.ai](mailto:kimminhyun@ainetwork.ai).
+If you are interested in building AINFT email us at [kimminhyun@ainetwork.ai](mailto:kimminhyun@ainetwork.ai).